develer-staff/positronic-brain/README.md

 [![Build Status](https://travis-ci.org/develersrl/positronic-brain.svg?branch=master)](https://travis-ci.org/develersrl/positronic-brain)

-We abstract away BuildBot configuration with an embedded DSL (in Python) so that a complete workflow can be expressed with few lines dropped in your `master.cfg`.
+Positronic Brain makes it extremely easy to get up and running with your BuildBot server by dropping few lines in your `master.cfg` file.
+Gone are the days of having to figure out how to wire all pieces together.

-Adding a positronic brain to your BuildBot gives you the following:
+Adding a positronic brain to your BuildBot brings you:

-* Sane defaults for your BuildBot master without having to do anything.
+* Sensible defaults for your BuildBot master.
 * Notification emails sent to _developers_ after a build failure.
 * Notification emails sent to _administrators_ for all builds on all projects.
-* Automatic handling of Change Sources and Schedulers when you add a source checkout step to a build (SVN only, for now).
+* No need to mess with Change Sources or Schedulers.
 * Archiving of artifacts on the master after each successful build.
-* Defaults to the waterfall view.
+* Automatic deletion of old artifacts on the master.

 Installation